 Grabbing the screen of the operating system, or that of a particular window, of a particular widget, is easier and more portable than writing driver interfaces, while allowing the recording software to connect to the camera at the same time.

 No lengthy calibration, backlash counting, just a presumption: ra+ will move the object in the image left and dec+ will move the object downwards — so orient the camera accordingly and invert the axes as necessary.
-A future version may get a calibration and thus custom rotation-mirroring detection, but not now.
+A future version may get a calibration and/or custom rotation-mirroring detection, but not now.
 I implemented mirroring through checkboxes, that’s all.